 If selected then the operator will be able to enter their own text for the SVCLINE FAB status, alternatively the operator will have to pick SVCLINE messages from a predefined catalog.
-See Section 19.5.3.5, "FAB SvcLine configuration" for details of that.

 Fab Guard

 This selects the FAB Guard that will be used when transmitting the FAB status.
 FAB statuses are transferred through to this FAB guard, which will then pass them through to a FAB server.
 The FAB server will then broadcast those messages.